cultivate-hfc/gfc-api-docs/source/includes/_fundamental_activity_units.md

-membership_id | integer | The membership id of the user who performed the action metadata | hash | A JSON-formatted string describing the action taken by the user question_id | integer | The question id that this action was performed on. performed_at | Yes | An ISO8601-formatted timestamp of when the FAU was performed fau_type | string | A string describing the type of FAU (e.g. forecast, annotation, rating)
+membership_id | integer | The membership id of the user who performed the action metadata | hash | A JSON-formatted string describing the action taken by the user question_id | integer | The question id that this action was performed on. hit_id | string | The hit id for the task that the user was completing when he/she performed this FAU performed_at | Yes | An ISO8601-formatted timestamp of when the FAU was performed fau_type | string | A string describing the type of FAU (e.g. forecast, annotation, rating)